MyBitFoundation/MyBit-Network.tech/README.md

 Basic functionality for these critical operations are outlined below:

 ### [Database](contracts/database)
-Contracts in the SDK store all long-term data in a non-upgradeable database contract.
-This allows for contracts to be upgraded without losing valuable data.
-The Database stores all data in a simple key:value manner.
-The key is always of bytes32 type, as they are the keccak256 hash of the variableName, ID, address etc:
+Contracts in the SDK store all long-term data in a database contract, which allows for contracts to be upgraded without losing valuable data.
+The Database stores all data using a bytes32 type, which is often the keccak256 hash of the variableName, ID, address that make up that variable.

 Storing an unsigned integer looks like this:
 ```javascript
   database.setUint(keccak256(abi.encodePacked("fundingDeadline", assetID)), 20000000);
 ```

-The [Database](contracts/database/Database.sol) then stores this with the function. `key = sha3("fundingDeadline", assetID)`, `value = tokenAddress`
+The [Database](contracts/database/Database.sol) stores this with `key = sha3("fundingDeadline", assetID)` and `value = 20000000`
 ```javascript
 function setUint(bytes32 _key, address _value)
 onlyApprovedContract